nickrtorres/fab/README.md

 }
 ```

 Fab also allows generic rules -- similar to make's inference rules.
-A generic
-rule is created by providing a basic outline of the rule -- called a stencil --
-and then filling in that outline -- called a fill.
-The general syntax is
+The general syntax is demonstrated below.
-demonstrated below.
 ```
 CC := /opt/bin/gcc;